microsoft/dstoolkit-AOAIFlaskApp/README.md

 # Build and Test
 Run the app.py and load the website in your browser.
-There are 6 pages, each has sample input pre-loaded into the input forms.
+There are 10 pages, each has sample input pre-loaded into the input forms.
 Sample input & corresponding output can be seen in samples.txt
-1. Summarise text - use case to generate a reference letter from mulitple points of discussion using GPT-3's Text Summarisation functionality.
-2. Classify text - GPT-3 classifies text into one of multiple categories provided by the user.
+1. Call Centre Analytics uses Azure Speech to Text Service and OpenAI's GPT-3 model to perform analytics.
+2. NLP to SQL - uses OpenAI's codex model to tranform natural language to an SQL query.
-3. NLP to SQL - uses OpenAI's codex model to tranform natural language to an SQL query.
+3. NLP to Python - uses OpenAI's codex model to tranform natural language to an SQL query.
+4. Synthetic Data Generation - Uses GPT-3's ability to follow natural language to create synthetic data.
+5. User Stories - uses OpenAI's GPT-3 model to capture the IT requirements and main data attributes required by a technical system that encapsulates various user scenarios.
+6. Text Generation -  Uses GPT-3's ability to follow natural language to create text.
+7. Classify Text -  GPT-3 classifies text into one of multiple categories provided by the user.
-4. Similarity Embedding - compares two pieces of text by transforming each into an embedding vector & using cosine similarity to generate a similarity score.
+8. Similarity Embedding - compares two pieces of text by transforming each into an embedding vector & using cosine similarity to generate a similarity score.
-5. Document Search - creates embeddings for a set of Amazon food reviews (already done - just loaded into memory). compares these embeddings to the embedded user input and returns the top 3 reviews most similar to what the user asked.
+9. Text Search - creates embeddings for a set of Amazon food reviews (already done - just loaded into memory). compares these embeddings to the embedded user input and returns the top 3 reviews most similar to what the user asked.
-6. Entity extraction - demonstrating zero-shot vs one-shot learning.
+10. Entity extraction - demonstrating zero-shot vs one-shot learning.
 An article is input and the names of companies as well as the names of people & their titles are extracted and returned to the user.
 Results should show improved accuracy with one-shot learning over zero-shot.

+Coming soon: ChatGPT, and Change Summary use cases.

 # Contribute
-Please reach out to clodaghlynch@microsoft.com for any questions, suggestions, or improvements.
+Please reach out to clodaghlynch@microsoft.com, or henrytaylor@microsoft.com, for any questions, suggestions, or improvements.
 Thank you!

 # Resources
 https://microsofteur-my.sharepoint.com/:o:/g/personal/clodaghlynch_microsoft_com/Eg7NwxxSiBpDmyFOqlNmekIBcO_G6-_kG7SbOV7Y7pJIdg